sholiday/musicbox/README.md

-# Musicbox Development Notes
+# Musicbox

 [![Rust](https://github.com/sholiday/musicbox/actions/workflows/rust.yml/badge.svg)](https://github.com/sholiday/musicbox/actions/workflows/rust.yml)

-This project is an NFC‑triggered music player aimed at running on a Raspberry Pi (32‑bit OS on Pi 2/3).
+Musicbox is an NFC‑triggered music player aimed at running on a Raspberry Pi (32‑bit OS on Pi 2/3).
 It is being built with TDD and commits should remain small and frequent.

+Looking for setup and day-to-day usage instructions?
+See the user guide in `docs/user-guide.md`.

+## Developer Notes

 ## Current Architecture